ZygimantasLiutkus/OOP-project/docs/agendas/Agenda - 15.03.2022.md

 ##Planning

 - Currently, there are 19 solved issues
-- There are still 4 "MUST HAVE" issues from previous weeks
+- There are still 6 "MUST HAVE" issues from previous weeks
 - Set stricter deadlines for each sprint
-- Everyone should have their issue(s) merged in Development at the end of the week
+- Everyone should have their issue(s) merged into Development at the end of the week

 # Action points for next week (Scrum board)